Can quantum gravity be exposed in the laboratory?: A tabletop experiment to reveal the quantum foam: The realistic experiment

 Here the additional translation proportional to $2j$ results because the photon, upon each reflection at the front face of the block, conveys to the block twice it own momentum $\hbar\omega/(c n)$; it then withdraws this contribution upon reflection at the back face.
 During each photon flight towards the back, which lasts time $n L_1/c$, the block has extra forward velocity $2\hbar\omega/(Mcn)$ which moves its c.m. the distance $2L_1\hbar\omega/(Mc^2)$.

-As a result the state of the block (its c.m. to be precise) gets entangled with the amplitude of the photon.
-The part of the photon-block state which propagates in the direction of the photon detector, say to the left, is thus
+Because the extent of translation of the block's c.m. is tied to the factor the photon's state gets multiplied by upon traversal, the c.m.'s state of the block ends up entangled with the amplitude of the photon.
+Specifically, the part of the photon-block state which propagates in the direction of the photon detector (to the left in Fig.~\ref{Fig:1}) is manifestly not the product of block and photon factors:

-where $|{\gamma_i}\rangle$ is the photon state incident on the block.
+Here $|{\gamma_i}\rangle$ is the photon state incident on the block.
 We shall not delve into the complementary back-propagating part; it is of little interest here.

 We are interested in the probability that the photon gets through the block without any internal reflection; we know that this (and only this) eventuality goes together with the basic translation $\Delta X_0$.
 This is $p(j=0|\leftarrow)$, the conditional probability that $j=0$ (no internal reflections) given that the photon got across.
 By Bayes's theorem $p(j=0|\leftarrow)=p(j=0)/p(\leftarrow)$, where $p(\leftarrow)=\sum_{j=0}^\infty p(j)$ (this last sum is less than unity since there is some probability for the photon to be back-reflected toward the photon generator).